zerospiel/docs/docs/admin/kof/kof-install.md

 If you've selected to skip both [DNS auto-config](#dns-auto-config) now and [Manual DNS config](./kof-verification.md#manual-dns-config) later, you can apply these steps to enable the [Istio](https://istio.io/) service mesh:

-1. Check the overview in the [istio repository](https://github.com/k0rdent/istio) and this video:
+1. Check the overview in the [k0rdent/istio repository](https://github.com/k0rdent/istio) and this video:

   <video controls width="1024" style="max-width: 100%">
     <source src="../../../assets/kof/kof-istio.mp4" type="video/mp4" />